blocknetdx/documentation/docs/blockdx/fees.md

 In a future update, there will be a percent-based fee that’s charged when accepting an order, but the details of this are not yet finalized.

-??? warning "Note: Taker Fee *must* be paid from the Blocknet core/native wallet; it cannot be paid with BLOCK stored in XLite."
+??? warning "Note: Taker Fee *must* be paid from the Blocknet core/native wallet; it cannot be paid with BLOCK stored in XLite.
+Having no BLOCK in your Blocknet core wallet will result in *Insufficient Funds* error from BlockDX when taking/accepting orders."
 	For this reason, it's a good idea to keep a few BLOCK in your [Blocknet core/native wallet](/wallet/setup).
 In a soon-to-be-released version of BlockDX, it will be possible to pay the Taker Fee with BLOCK